nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 I have called this the "middleware" implementation because:

- a) I can't think of anything better to call it and
+ 1. I can't think of anything better to call it and
- b) It is the method Dan Abramov uses in his [redux middleware](http://redux.js.org/docs/advanced/Middleware.html) implementation
+ 2. It is the method Dan Abramov uses in his [redux middleware](http://redux.js.org/docs/advanced/Middleware.html) implementation

 ## Conclusion